ying14/yingtools2/examples/exercises.md

 ### Question 6

 Modify `cid.cdiff` so that it lists whether or not the C.diff infection occurred during inpatient or outpatient.
+You will need to get the necessary info from `cid.hosp`.

     ## # A tibble: 37 x 4
     ##   Patient_ID   day method           inpatient